hyperledger/fabric/docs/source/readwrite.rst

 transaction is to delete the key.

 Further, if the transaction writes a value multiple times for a key, only the last written value is retained.
-Also, if a transaction reads a value for a key, the value in the committed state is returned even if the transaction has updated the value for the key before issuing the read.
+Also, if a particular transaction reads a value for a key, the value in the committed state is returned even if the same transaction has updated the value for the key before issuing the read.
 In another words, Read-your-writes semantics are not supported.

 As noted earlier, the versions of the keys are recorded only in the read